 A full list of publications can be found on inSPIRE.

 In the 2016/2017 academic year, I gave lectures on Neutrino Physics for those studying for an MSc in Particle Theory and on Quantum Theory as part of the third year undergraduate Theoretical Physics 3 module.
 I also had the pleasure of supervising four MPhys students on their research projects into various aspects of neutrino physics, oscillations and flavour symmetries.

 In 2015/2016, I was lecturing Quantum Electrodynamics for the MSc course and Quantum Theory 3 for undergraduates.

 Conference and workshop organisation

-I am part of the organizing committee for a topical meeting on neutrino-nucleus interactions to be held 18-20 April 2017 at the IPPP.
-More details will follow here.
+I was also part the organizing committee for a topical meeting on neutrino-nucleus interactions to be held 18-20 April 2017 at the IPPP.
+More details can be found here.

 Recent Talks and Presentations

 - PPAP Community Meeting 2017 at RAL, July 2017.